EnokiUN/EnokiUN/README.md

 :trollface: Having a serious conversation with me is near impossible but feel free to add me on any of my socials if you need anything. (look at the top)

+:rocket: I'm the fastest at making bugs, somewhere in the top 100k at fixing them tho.

 #### Tools

 [![Arch Linux](https://shields.io/static/v1?label=Arch%20Linux&style=for-the-badge&message=OS&logo=archlinux&color=333333&labelColor=333333)][arch]